 The first step to evaluating your organization's identity governance capabilities is to evaluate where you stand.
 To simplify this, we’ve created an Identity Governance Maturity Model, comprised of four levels, much like we’ve done with other core tenets of IAM, such as multi-factor authentication, identity lifecycle management, and access management.
 These Maturity Models provide a pathway to assess current effectiveness, as well as insight into tangible steps to progress forward through the four levels.

 We conclude our maturity model series with a two-part blog on identity governance.
-In this first part, we’ll discuss levels 1 and 2 before we take a deeper dive on the Governance Maturity Model during our live webinar on Wednesday, December 7th.
+In this first part, we’ll discuss levels 1 and 2 before we take a deeper dive on the Governance Maturity Model in our on-demand webinar.

 What Are Entitlements?